jessr92/Curriculum-vitae/jessica-reid-cv.md

 Jessica's mentoring of intern and permanent software developers has a proven track record of success with them growing and advancing to the next stages of their career.

 Jessica was solely responsible for managing and maintaining double-digit $MM compute spend for part of the organisation.
 She has led and influenced double-digit % cost improvement measures without impacting system performance or project progress, often improving both.
-Her frugality mindset ensured efficient use of developer time, auditor team, and compute resources.
+Her frugality mindset ensured efficient use of developer time, auditor time, and compute resources.

 Jessica led multiple teams' efforts to maintain compliance with global data privacy requirements such as Data Subject Access Requests and On Demand Data Deletion.